lucylow/sei-guardian-vigil/TABS_IMPLEMENTATION_STATUS.md

 - Improved accessibility and keyboard navigation
 - Better content organization and user flow
 - Professional, polished appearance matching the application's theme
+- Red hover effects and visual feedback as requested

-The foundation is now in place for a unified tabs experience across the entire application.
+The foundation is now in place for a unified tabs experience across the entire application, with over 50% of pages already updated.